backstage/backstage/packages/core-components/api-report.md

   | 'info'
   | 'error';

-// Warning: (ae-missing-release-tag) "DocsIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function DocsIcon(props: IconComponentProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "EmailIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function EmailIcon(props: IconComponentProps): JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "EmptyState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function EmptyState(props: Props_2): JSX.Element;

-// Warning: (ae-missing-release-tag) "EmptyStateClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EmptyStateClassKey = 'root' | 'action' | 'imageContainer';

-// Warning: (ae-missing-release-tag) "EmptyStateImageClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EmptyStateImageClassKey = 'generalImg';

 // Warning: (ae-forgotten-export) The symbol "State" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ErrorBoundary" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const ErrorBoundary: ComponentClass<ErrorBoundaryProps, State>;

-// Warning: (ae-missing-release-tag) "ErrorBoundaryProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ErrorBoundaryProps = {
   slackChannel?: string | SlackChannel;